ttunguz/asana-agent-monitor-public/MACOS_SETUP_GUIDE.md

 ### 4. API Key Rotation (Recommended)
 - Rotate API keys every 90 days
-- Use separate API keys for M1 Mac (if providers support it)
+- Use separate API keys for the dedicated Mac (if providers support it)
 - Monitor API usage for anomalies

 ### 5. SSH Access (Optional but Recommended)